 In the town of Bryce there are several hotels and restaurants, just a few miles from the entrance to the park.

-We stayed at the Bryce Canyon Inn (click here to visit their website), located in Tropic.
+We stayed at the Bryce Canyon Inn, located in Tropic.
 We had a cabin with two queen beds and ensuite bathroom.
 This place was great – clean, quiet, and comfortable.
 We ate dinner at the The Pizza Place, which was nothing special, but it was convenient.
 From Tropic, it took 15 minutes to drive to the park.

 Have you been to Bryce Canyon?
 What was your favorite experience?
 Comment below!